IINemo/lm-polygraph/docs/design.rst

 Due to differences in inference procedures for different model types, stat calculators are not universally compatible with all model wrappers.
 To determine what LLM types are supported by a stat calculator, you can look at the type of the `model` argument in the `__call__` method.
 The most general stat calculator has the type `Model`.
 For example, the type of the argument for `GreedyProbsVisualCalculator` is `VisualWhiteboxModel`.

-For benchmarking, the stat calculators should be equipped with a builder function, so `polygraph_eval` knows how to create a corresponding object.
-The path to this function is specified in the .yaml config file for `polygraph_eval`.

 Estimators
 ----------------